zachcp/squint-molstar/src/index.md

 ## Squint + Text Box

-- Since we are in Observabel Framework, lets try a [TextArea](https://observablehq.com/@observablehq/input-textarea)
+- Since we are in Observable Framework, let's try a [TextArea](https://observablehq.com/@observablehq/input-textarea)
 - To execute the compiled JS you will need the `squint_core` library.
 - this example just shows using CLJS syntax and yielding a JS Object.
-- Type some CLJS code and  hit submit to view to output.
+- Type some CLJS code and hit submit to view the output.
-- Try the code I've
+- Try the code I've provided below.

 ```js echo
 import * as squint from 'npm:squint-cljs';